 The First Congregational Church of Ann Arbor, Michigan, was organized and established on March 23, 1847.
 The church was formed when its first members split off from the local Presbyterian church, both on the issue of slavery and over certain doctrinal positions.

 The early beginnings of The First Congregational Church of Ann Arbor can be traced to a log school built by John Allen on the northwest corner of Third Street (now Main Street) and Ann.
 Worshipping together at this location were Catholics, Baptists, Episcopalians, Methodists, Unitarians, and Presbyterians.
 In cold weather, services were held in private homes.
-First Presbyterians and then Methodists began taking seats apart and finally holding services at a different time from the others.
+First the Presbyterians, and then Methodists, began taking seats apart and finally holding services at a different time from the others.

 On February 9, 1847, forty-eight members of the Presbyterian Church, who had roots in Congregationalism, were dissatisfied with the Presbyterian form of government and disagreed with the Presbyterian minister who would not renounce slavery.
 This group met to begin formal steps toward severance and to select a site for a new church.
 Two weeks later the lot selected was purchased for $600.

-The newly built Congregational Church building on the corner of Fifth and Washington Streets in Ann Arbor was dedicated on June 21, 1849.
+The first building of the First Congregational Church building was on the corner of Fifth and Washington Streets in Ann Arbor (currently Band of Ann Arbor) and was dedicated on June 21, 1849.
 By 1851, the church had 113 members.
-Two years later the church adopted a resolution against slavery, excluding from membership and as ministers any slaveholder or advocate of or apologist for slavery.
+Two years later the church adopted a resolution against slavery, excluding from membership and from called ministers any slaveholder, advocate, or apologist for slavery.

-As membership grew, a resolution was passed to build a new church building at the present location at the corner of State Street and William Street in Ann Arbor.
+As membership grew, we no longer fit our first building and a resolution was passed to build a new building at our present location at the corner of State Street and William Street in Ann Arbor.
 The cornerstone was laid on June 23, 1872.
 On May 10, 1876, the present building was dedicated.

 The Lloyd C. Douglas Memorial Chapel